Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 - 3/4" x 3/4" x 7" L Posts (Qty = 3)

 - Lots of Driftwood Pieces!

 The materials list for this project is short, and I found the few small pieces of pine that I needed in my scrap bin.
 The exact size of the birdhouse is not critical, especially if you plan to make a decorative piece for display, and you can adjust the diameter of circular pieces and the length of the posts.
-I designed my birdhouse for use outdoors, and hope to attract a pair of birds looking for a place to nest.
+I designed my birdhouse for use outdoors, and I hope to attract a pair of birds looking for a place to nest.

 Though I used several power tools to cut out and shape the pieces, the simple construction of this birdhouse lends itself to basic hand tools.

-Start with a Solid Frame
+Start With a Solid Frame